Trekking in Iceland

 Day 2 – Drangshlid to Skogafoss waterfall

-The first day of your Icelandic adventure is a great laugh as you receive training in using snowshoes.
+The first day of your Icelandic adventure is a great laugh as you receive training in how to use snowshoes.
 Then it’s off on a snowshoe trek in the hills behind Skogafoss waterfall.
-You’ll then return to your guesthouse for a well earned Icelandic dinner – which won’t necessarily be fish (but it's kind of likely).
+You’ll then return to your guesthouse for a well earned Icelandic dinner.

 Day 3 - Drangshlid – glacier exploration